PrinceAubrey65/PrinceAubrey65/README.md

 - 👋 Hi, I’m @PrinceAubrey65
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Web Development and Data Science
-- 🌱 I’m currently learning HTML, CSS and JavaScript
+- 🌱 I’m currently learning HTML, CSS ,JavaScript and Python.
 - 💞️ I’m looking to collaborate on anything I know a bit of.
 - 📫 How to reach me..
-Telegram @Zed300 Whatsapp 0778728406
+Telegram @Zed300 Whatsapp +256 778728406

 <!---
 PrinceAubrey65/PrinceAubrey65 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.